dennisreimann/uiengine/docs/development.md

 ### 🛠 Development

-Create a build, run the tests and rerun on file change.
+Create a build and rebuild on file change.
-This needs to be done per package in the particular folder:

 ```bash
 yarn start